status-im/specs/docs/raw/push-notification-server.md

 Multiple servers MAY be advertised for the same `installation_id` for redundancy reasons.

 ## Discovering a push notification server

-[//]: We could query directly the nodes on a shared topic, but for simplicity and bandwidth usage this is the most convenient for now.

 To discover a push notification service for a given user, their [contact code topic](./10-waku-usage.md#contact-code-topic) SHOULD be listened to.